kohler/peteramati/doc/runners.md

 2. There must be no symbolic links in the path.

-3. The jail directory, or one of its parent directories, must contain a `pa-jail.conf` file, owned by root and writable only by root, that “enables” the jail directory (see below for how this works).
+3. The file `/etc/pa-jail.conf` exists, is owned by root and writable only by root, and “enables” the jail directory (see below for how this works).
+Alternately, the jail directory, or one of its parent directories, can contain a `pa-jail.conf` file, owned by root and writable only by root, that “enables” the jail directory.

 4. The jail directory and all of its parent directories _must not_ contain a `pa-jail.conf` file that is not owned by root, that is